Grand Order of Water Rats

 The Grand Order of Water Rats is a British entertainment industry fraternity and charitable organisation based in London.
-Founded in 1889 by the music hall comedians Joe Elvin and Jack Lotto, the order is known for its high-profile membership and benevolent works (primarily within the performing industries).
+Founded in 1889 by the music hall comedians Joe Elvin and Jack Lotto, the order is known for its high-profile, all male membership and benevolent works (primarily within the performing arts).
+Its sister organisation is The Grand Order of Lady Ratlings, which includes female performers and family members.